Bookkeeper: Paul Manafort kept close track of bills

 Photo: Dana Verkouteren, AP

-But he otherwise approved "every penny" of the personal bills bookkeeper Heather Washkuhn paid for him, she said.

-That testimony is important to special counsel Robert Mueller's team as it looks to rebut defense arguments that Manafort can't be responsible for financial fraud because he left the details of his spending to others.
-That includes his longtime associate Rick Gates, who pleaded guilty earlier this year and is expected to testify soon as the government's star witness.
+The bookkeeper's testimony Thursday appears to undercut an argument by Manafort's defense attorneys that he can't be responsible for financial fraud because he left the details of his spending to others.

-"I would say he was very knowledgeable.
-He was very detail-oriented.
-He approved every penny of everything we paid," Washkuhn told jurors.

-She also described documents submitted by Manafort to obtain loans.
-Prosecutors say the documents inflated the net income of his business by roughly $4 million, and they say he tried to pass them off as coming from her accounting firm.

-The fraudulent loan documents came after Manafort's political consulting work in the Ukraine had dried up and as he had begun to financially struggle, prosecutors say.
-Washkuhn told jurors about a series of emails she sent him in 2016 warning that he was behind on his payments, including to her.

 Manafort faces charges of bank fraud and tax evasion that could put him in prison for the rest of his life.
-It's the first courtroom test of Mueller's team, which is tasked with looking into Russia's efforts to interfere with the U.S. election and whether the Trump presidential campaign colluded with Moscow to sway voters.
+It's the first courtroom test of Mueller's team

-While the question of collusion remains unanswered, Manafort's financial fraud trial has exposed the lucrative and secretive world of foreign lobbying that made Manafort rich.

-Other witnesses testifying this week said Manafort paid them millions from the offshore accounts tied to foreign shell companies for landscaping, expensive clothing and even a karaoke machine.